List of G.I. Joe: A Real American Hero characters: Claymore

+Claymore is the G.I.
+Joe Team's covert operations officer and debuted in 1986.
+His real name is John Zullo, and his rank is that of captain O-3.
+He has mastered many forms of martial arts and is fluent in Japanese, Chinese, Vietnamese, and Portuguese.
+When asked to join the G.I.
+Joes, his only stipulation was that he be called in for special assignments only.

+Claymore was first released as an action figure in 1986 as an exclusive in a special set from Toys "R" Us named "Special Mission: Brazil", alongside recolored versions of Mainframe, Wet Suit, Leatherneck, and Dial Tone.
+The set included a cassette tape that detailed the secret mission.

 Clean-Sweep

 Clean-Sweep is the G.I.
 Joe Team's Anti-tox trooper.
 His real name is Daniel W. Price, and he was first released as an action figure in 1991, as part of the Eco-Warriors line.
 He is a U.S. Army Sergeant, and he was born in Elizabeth, New Jersey.
 He is a chemicals operation specialist and combat engineer.
 He is often called in to use his remote control devices to clean up Cobra chemical spills; the problem is that Cobra soldiers are often still around.
 His primary offensive weapon is a laser pistol.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #123.
 He becomes part of the "Eco-Warriors", assigned to stop environmental threats.
 With Flint, the team leader and Ozone, they confront the Cobra agent Cesspool, who was causing pollution from an abandoned oil platform.

 Clean-Sweep appeared in the DiC G.I.
 Joe animated series.